 Stephanie J. Block On Stage - Theater Credits, Bio and Tickets

 Stephanie Janette Block, born on September 19, 1972 in Brea, California, is a Tony Award-winning actress and Broadway favorite, perhaps best known for originating the titular role in The Cher Show on Broadway.

 Block was educated at St. Angela Merici Parish School, Rosary High School, and the Orange County High School of the Arts and began her professional career working in regional theatre productions.
 Her early credits include Funny Girl, Crazy for You, Oliver!, James Joyce's The Dead, and Bells Are Ringing.
 In addition, she was also the original Belle in the Disneyland production of Beauty and the Beast.

 Her big break in theatre came after being cast as Liza Minnelli in the 2003 Broadway premiere of The Boy from Oz, opposite Hugh Jackman, from October 2003 to September 2004.
-In March 2005, she originated the leading role of Elphaba in the National Tour of Wicked, having previously read the role in the original workshops and serving as Idina Menzel's understudy for the 2003 San Francisco world premiere.
+In March 2005, she originated the leading role of Elphaba in the national tour of Wicked, having previously read the role in the original workshops and serving as Idina Menzel's understudy for the 2003 San Francisco world premiere.
 She won a Helen Hayes Award for her performance and remained with the production until March 2006.
 She returned to Broadway in March 2007 as Grace O'Malley in the short-lived Broadway premiere of The Pirate Queen and then reprised the role of Elphaba, this time in the Broadway production of Wicked, from October 2007 to June 2008.